 What’s the best way to eat blueberries?
 Blueberries are extremely versatile but ideally, they should be eaten as fresh as possible – when juiced or blitzed they can sometimes lose their content of fibre.
 You could try having a bowl of blueberries topped with natural yoghurt or you could sprinkle them over your breakfast.
-I sometimes even make blueberry compote to drizzle over pancakes using this recipe for easy to make blueberry pancakes.
+I sometimes even make a blueberry compote to drizzle over pancakes using this recipe for easy to make blueberry pancakes.

 Crunchy and high in fibre, broccoli might seem a bit bland at first but there’s plenty of ways you can enhance its flavour which is just as well for your liver.
 While most of the studies concerning broccoli’s potential benefits for the liver have been conducted on animals, a more recent study using humans has produced positive results.
-In this study, men with fatty livers were introduced to broccoli sprout extract and the trial found that this broccoli-derived ingredient was capable of increasing liver enzyme levels whilst combating free-radical damage.2
+In this study, men with fatty livers were introduced to broccoli sprout extract and the trial found that this broccoli-derived ingredient was capable of increasing liver enzyme levels whilst combating free-radical damage.5

 How should I eat broccoli?
 Broccoli isn’t the most attractive vegetable and most people consider it to be a dull addition to a meal.
 This doesn’t have to be the case though – broccoli can taste delicious when added to soups or grilled with herbs and spices.
-You could even try growing your own broccoli sprouts and sprinkling them over sandwiches or stir fries!
+You could even try growing your own broccoli sprouts and sprinkling them over sandwiches or stir-fries!

-4 – Brussel sprouts
+5. Brussel sprouts

 It turns out that Brussel sprouts aren’t just for the holiday season – ideally we should be eating a lot more of them all year round!
 Just like broccoli, this cruciferous vegetable is rich in vitamin C, fibre and antioxidants.
 Great if you’re looking to protect your liver from free-radical damage, but even better if you’re trying to reduce your levels of inflammation.
 Several studies have examined the anti-inflammatory benefits of Brussel sprouts, with test-tube and animal-based studies focusing on kaempferol, an antioxidant compound present in Brussel sprouts which is thought to have particularly powerful anti-inflammatory properties.6

 How do you cook Brussel sprouts?
 When it comes to eating Brussel sprouts, most of us probably don’t give them the attention they deserve.
 They’re actually pretty versatile – you can roast them with spices, pan fry with seasoning or even incorporate them into tasty stir fries.

-9 – Prickly pear
+9. Prickly pear

 This spiky exotic fruit has started to gain a favourable reputation in recent years, being touted for everything, from lowering high cholesterol to diminishing hangovers.
 When it comes to your liver though, prickly pear actually has some evidence to back up its claims.
-An article published in the US Library of Medicine, located within the National Institutes of Health, stated that prickly pear juice was capable of decreasing the amount of oxidative damage to the liver after drinking alcohol10 while another published in Scientific America examined a study.
+An article published in the US Library of Medicine, located within the National Institutes of Health, stated that prickly pear juice was capable of decreasing the amount of oxidative damage to the liver after drinking alcohol12 while another published in Scientific America examined a study.
 In this study, 55 healthy participants were given either an extract of prickly pear juice or a placebo five hours before consuming alcohol.
-The results revealed that the subjects who drank the prickly pear juice experienced a less severe hangover and had lower levels of C-reactive protein, which is often linked to inflammation.11
+The results revealed that the subjects who drank the prickly pear juice experienced a less severe hangover and had lower levels of C-reactive protein, which is often linked to inflammation.13